-The scheme provides initial support of up to £30,000 to test the feasibility of a project, enabling applicants to investigate the technical and economic feasibility of commercialising an aspect of their scientific research, possibly in conjunction with a third party.
+The scheme enables you to investigate the technical and economic feasibility of commercialising an aspect of your scientific research, possibly in conjunction with a third party.

 This award and the Brian Mercer Award for Innovation (which is intended for concepts at a more advanced stage) are designed to promote innovation and fill the funding gap between scientific research and the exploitation of an idea through venture capital investment.

-The Brian Mercer Awards were established by the Society in 2001 as the result of a generous bequest received from the late Dr Brian Mercer.
+The Brian Mercer Awards were established by the Society in 2001 as the result of a generous bequest received from Dr Brian Mercer OBE FRS (1927-1998).
 Dr Mercer was an enthusiastic inventor and entrepreneur and these awards aim to encourage these qualities in the next generation of scientists.

 The scheme covers the topic areas of the built environment, energy and clean technology and nanoscience/nanotechnology, electrotechnology and biomedical sciences (but excluding clinical medicine).

-- have a PhD or be of equivalent standing in their profession
+- have a PhD or are of equivalent standing in your profession

 - hold a substantive post in either a university or not-for-profit research organisation in the UK